 Each year graduating senior chemistry majors apply for NSF-GRFP Fellowships.
 These fellowships provide funding for students going on to graduate programs in the sciences.
 Some of our recent Emory NSF-GRFP fellowship recipients have gone on to pursue Ph.D.s in chemistry at institutions like UC Berkeley, Columbia, and Caltech.

 Each year, the department celebrates undergraduate accomlpishments with the Undergraduate Poster Session and Awards Ceremony.
-Undergraduate awards are distributed at this event and undergtraduates involved in research are given the opportunity to present posters in concert with the campus-wide Undergraduate Research Week run by SIRE and the Center for Science Education.
+Undergraduate awards are distributed at this event and undergtraduates involved in research are given the opportunity to present posters in concert with the campus-wide Undergraduate Research Week.

 Previous keynote speakers for this event have included Nobel Laureate Dr. Roald Hoffmann who presented the paper: "The Chemical Imagination at Work in Very Tight Places" and Laura Kiessling from the University of Wisconsin, Madison with "Us versus Them: Targeting Microbial Cell Surface Glycosylation."
 Speakers invited to particiapte in this important undergraduate event are asked to give lectures appropriate to the undergraduate audience, involving students in active discussion regarding cutting-edge research in the field of chemistry.